 Age 65.
 You are considered 65 on the day before your 65th birthday.
-Therefore, you are 65 by the end of 1995 if your 65th birthday is on January 1, 1996.
+Therefore, you are 65 by the end of the year if your 65th birthday is on January 1 of the following year.

+U.S. Citizen or Resident

-U.S. citizen or resident.
-You must be a U.S. citizen or resident to take the credit.
-Generally, you may not take the credit if you were a nonresident alien at any time during the tax year.
-However, if you are a nonresident alien who is married to a U.S. citizen or resident at the end of the tax year and you both choose to be treated as U.S. residents and be taxed on your worldwide income, you may be able to take the credit.
+You must be a U.S. citizen or resident (or be treated as a resident) to take the credit.
+Generally, you cannot take the credit if you were a nonresident alien at any time during the tax year.

+Exceptions.
+If you are a nonresident alien who is married to a U.S. citizen or resident at the end of the tax year and you both choose to be treated as U.S. residents and be taxed on your worldwide income, you may be able to take the credit.

-Also, if you were a nonresident alien at the beginning of the year and a resident at the end of the year, and you were married to a U.S. citizen or resident at the end of the year, you may both choose to be treated as U.S. residents for the entire year and be allowed to take the credit.
+If you were a nonresident alien at the beginning of the year and a resident at the end of the year, and you were married to a U.S. citizen or resident at the end of the year, you can both choose to be treated as U.S. residents for the entire year and you may be allowed to take the credit.
 For information on these choices, see Chapter 1 of Publication 519, U.S. Tax Guide for Aliens.